JSA-AAA/study/week-04/Friday/http/README.md

     - 3. updateUserDetail和getUserDetail不需要.
 - what does it mean when we say a http method is safe, indempotent, cacheable
   -
+- [ ] what kind of responses are safe
+- [ ] what kind of responses are cachable

 ## **Exercises** ( Optional )